piperfw/diary/README.md

 ```sh
 alias diary="python full_path_to_diary.py"
 ```
-(for example, `alias diary="python /home/username/diary-folder/diary.py"`)
+For example, `alias diary="python /home/username/diary-folder/diary.py"`

-Note that `events.json` contains a blank event.
-You may remove this and other events manually, _provided_ there is at least one event left in the file at any time.
+(here `python` is your python 3 executable - `python3` on some systems).

-(There is currently no way to delete events using the script; but a call to `diary` will not display events in the past).
+Note: There is currently no way to delete events using the script, but a call to `diary` will never display events in the past.
-Greater stability and more features may be implemented in the future.

 #### Planned Features
 - `-d` option to delete events (for example, all events in the past)